 Knowing when a child needs to see a therapist can be tricky.
-Kids don’t always have the emotional control or communication skills to verbalize what they need or feel.
-During difficult times, kids may think they need to protect their parents and not add to their pain.
+Kids don’t always have the emotional control or communication skills to verbalize their needs or feelings.
+During difficult times, kids may think they must protect their parents and not add to their pain.
 Therapy can provide a safe place for kids to grieve without feeling like they need to spare someone else’s feelings.

 Signs a Child Might Need to See a Therapist

 Actions speak louder than words.
-As children are often unable to verbalize their pain, they can show it through their actions.
-Keep an eye on a child that is expressing behaviors that are not typical.
+Kids often cannot verbalize their pain, so they can show it through actions.
+Keep an eye on a child expressing behaviors that are not typical.
 These behaviors include:

 - Uncontrollable Crying

 - Bedwetting or other regressive behaviors after they are no longer appropriate for the child’s age or mental capability

 What Kind of Therapy is Available for Children?

 Child therapy differs from adult therapy.
 A therapist must tailor each session to the child’s development stage.
 Additionally, the therapy must change and grow as the child transitions from child to adolescent to teenager.
 Therefore, we recommend seeking a therapist with specific training in researched-based methods for kids.
 The type of therapy needed will differ for each child, but four primary therapies exist.